How to Retrieve Deleted Text Messages on Google Messages

 • High success rate reported for recovering recently deleted messages.

-⚠️ A Word of Caution on Rooting
+A Quick Word on Rooting Your Device

 Many advanced recovery functions — especially those that scan deeper into your phone’s internal memory — require root access.
+Rooting gives you full control of your Android system, but it comes with risks:

 • It voids your warranty.